 Expanding its investment in athletics, Muskingum developed a second, multi-purpose turf athletic field located on north campus to accommodate additional athletic events and practices.

 Muskie Field is a full-size 115 x 75 foot natural grass regulation field for competition and training.
 The complex, which is located on the far north end of campus, also features two regulation-size grass practice fields.

 The game field is also equipped with an electronic scoreboard, public address system, concession stand, bleachers, underground irrigation system, shielded player dugouts, benches and a pressbox for media and game management officials.

 Additional Athletic Facilities

 Muskingum’s athletic resources extend beyond the university and into the surrounding communities.
-Through partnerships with the Zanesville Country Club, Cambridge Country Club, EagleSticks Golf Club and The Fieldhouse Sports and Wellness Center, Muskingum student-athletes have the opportunity to compete and practice at the finest facilities in southeastern Ohio.
+Through partnerships with the Zanesville Country Club, Cambridge Country Club, EagleSticks Golf Club, The Fieldhouse Sports, and Wellness Center Muskingum student-athletes have the opportunity to compete and practice at the finest facilities in southeastern Ohio.

 The Zanesville Country Club and Cambridge Country Club both feature beautifully landscaped 18-hole championship courses with full clubhouses.
 EagleSticks Golf Club was honored in 1992 by Golf Digest as the nation’s second-best new 18-hole daily fee golf course, and The Fieldhouse is nationally recognized as the most complete health, sports, and fitness facility in southeastern Ohio.
 The facility is also listed as one of the top 100 facilities in the country.